SuffolkLITLab/WCAG-educate/README.md

 # WCAG-RD
-Repo for the WCAG Reference Document materials
+Location for the WCAG Reference Document materials